MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 And then initialize it, with the `aux`-pointer provided by the OS.

-The OS-supplies some values in the `aux`-vector [more info here](https://man7.org/linux/man-pages/man3/getauxval.3.html) than we'll need:
+The OS-supplies some values in the `aux`-vector [more info here](https://man7.org/linux/man-pages/man3/getauxval.3.html) the necessary ones for remapping are:

 1. `AT_BASE` the base address of the program interpreter, 0 if no interpreter (static-pie).
 2. `AT_PHNUM`, the number of program headers.
 3. `AT_PHENT`, the size of one program header entry.
 4. `AT_PHDR`, the address of the program headers in the executable.

-First we need to find the virtual address found at the program header that has the `dynamic` type.
+First a virtual address found at the program header that has the `dynamic` type must be found.

 The program header is laid out in memory as this struct: